• Skip to main content

 Practical details:

-There is a grassy area for tents, some spots that will work well for RVS (sans electricity), and we’ll bring in a port-a-potty.
+There is a grassy area for tents.
+Some spots that will work well for RVS (sans electricity), and we’ll bring in a port-a-potty.
 Campers will help set up a food prep/cooking area with tables and whatever cooking devices people are able to bring.
 There will be some electricity available at the food prep area.

 Unlike previous years, we’re not organizing meal teams.
 Instead, campers will bring their own food or coordinate on their own with other campers if sharing is desired.
-We may do some kind of simple “I’m bringing two dozen eggs for Sunday morning” signup sheet, if that’s desired.

 Reader Interactions